microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

 The sample above defines a new debugger visualizer which applies to objects of type `string`:

 - The `DebuggerVisualizerProviderConfiguration` property defines the visualizer display name and the supported .NET type.
-- The `GetVisualizerAsync` is invoked by Visual Studio when the user requests the display of the debugger visualizer for a certain value. `GetVisualizerAsync` uses the `VisualizerTarget` object to retrieve the value to be visualized and passes it to a custom remote user control (reference the [Remote UI](./../../inside-the-sdk/remote-ui.md) documentation).
+- The `CreateVisualizerAsync` is invoked by Visual Studio when the user requests the display of the debugger visualizer for a certain value. `CreateVisualizerAsync` uses the `VisualizerTarget` object to retrieve the value to be visualized and passes it to a custom remote user control (reference the [Remote UI](./../../inside-the-sdk/remote-ui.md) documentation).
 The remote user control is then returned and will be shown in a popup window in Visual Studio.

 ## The visualizer object source